7 Best Glaciers Near Anchorage, Alaska (And Exactly How to Visit Each One)

 Looking up at Byron Glacier

-How to get there: Drive roughly 1.5 hours south from Anchorage along the Seward Highway, eventually turning onto Portage Glacier Road.
-You'll then need to pass through the Whittier Tunnel (a toll road), which is a one-way tunnel that switches directions every 30 minutes.
-You'll take this from Portage Valley into Whittier to reach the Portage Pass trailhead.
+Getting there: Drive ~1.5 hours south on the Seward Highway, then turn onto Portage Glacier Road.
+You'll need to pass through the Whittier Tunnel - a one-way toll tunnel that alternates direction every 30 minutes, so check the schedule before you go.
+The Portage Pass trailhead is in Whittier on the other side.

 Portage Glacier